PS 398 Jr. Seminar in Psychology

 Classroom Rules of Conduct:

 Please, no cell phone usage in class unless you are on active military duty.
-STUDENTS CAUGHT SURFING THE INTERNET DURING CLASS WILL BE ASKED TO CLOSE THEIR COMPUTERS THE FIRST TIME, AND ASKED TO NOT BRING THE COMPUTER BACK TO CLASS AFTER THAT.
 Your contributions should be respectful and substantive.
 Disagreements should center on the ideas, and not individuals.
 Violations of basic classroom decorum will not be tolerated and will result in appropriate disciplinary actions.

 NOTE: When it is academically advantageous to the topic, in-class discussion projects and short videos may be used to enhance the learning experience.